Retail operations intelligence platform

 14 · Information architecture

-Structured around business functions
+Structured around business functions and decision paths

 Once the product scope was defined, the next step was to organize the system structure so that users could easily navigate between different operational areas.
 The dashboard navigation was structured around primary business functions rather than technical categories.
 The navigation was organized around the operational areas retail managers naturally think about: